-I admit it, I used to be a staunch Excel snob who would turn up her nose at Google Sheets… so much so that I didn’t even realize that core Excel functions are now available in Google Sheets (like pivot tables! and vlookups!).
+Okay, okay, I admit it, I used to be a staunch Excel snob who would turn up her nose at Google Sheets… so much so that I didn’t even realize that core Excel functions are now available in Google Sheets (like pivot tables! and vlookups!).
 My, my, my how the … tables have turned!
-Thanks to some great reader feedback, my goal is to make The Data Are Alright compatible with both platforms (where possible) so that we can make the most of all of the tools available to changemakers.
+So let’s dig into the Tables functionality and why they’re important for changemakers managing a spreadsheet…

 - Tables offset your Column Titles in a darker color